of Beloved Aphorisms from

 Art has its own truth.

-True love is fatal and reserved for poets.
+True love is fatal and reserved for the poets.

 Finish things or they will finish you.